Aglet raises $4.5 million to make a mobile game out of sneakers

 Aglet is not your run-of-the-million gaming startup, or shopping startup, or sneaker startup.
 In fact, it’s hard to classify, but that may be why it was able to raise $4.5 million in funding.

-The company, based in Los Angeles and Dusseldorf, Germany, calls itself the developer of a sneaker and culture-focused spatial commerce experience.
+The company, based in Los Angeles and Dusseldorf, Germany, calls itself the developer of a sneaker- and culture-focused spatial commerce experience.
 Aglet has now raised $7 million since its founding in late 2019.
 Sapphire Sport led the round, with participation from existing investors Lakestar Ventures and Forecast Ventures.
 Notable angels Matt Miesnieks (6D.ai, Niantic Labs), Nate Mitchell (co-founder Oculus, Mountaintop Studios), and Greg Castle (Anorak Ventures) also participated in the round.
 Mullins founded the company in 2019 with Owen Batt.

 CEO Ryan Mullins believes that “gaming is eating the world,” and gamifying shopping experiences makes a whole lot of sense.
 He hopes to create a “metaverse for commerce,” where online and offline consumer experiences fuse together into something fun.
 (The metaverse is the universe of virtual worlds that are all interconnected, like in novels such as Snow Crash and Ready Player One.
 We’re putting our own GamesBeat metaverse conference on January 27).